Jantzen-Narag/Bar-Quamto/README.md

 # Bar-Quamto

 # Bar Q and A practice exam for the Bar
-# Poli, Comm, Tax, Civil, Labor - Done
+## Poli, Comm, Tax, Civil, Labor, Rem - Done
-# Rem, Crim and Ethics - TBA
+## Crim and Ethics - TBA